doyouevendata/doyouevendata.github.io/_posts/2017-03-19-Extra-Simple-GGPLOT2-Graphs-in-RStudio.md

 > install.packages("ggplot2")
 > library(ggplot2)
 ```
-Here's a quick "man" about ggplot (you can have more info about ggplot2 checking docs.ggplot2.org or executing `?ggplot` in RStudio):
+Here's a quick info about ggplot (you can have more information checking www.docs.ggplot2.org or executing `?ggplot` in RStudio):
 ```r
 Usage
 ggplot(data = NULL, mapping = aes(), ...)